lewishowles/components/README.md

 - Tabs - Allowing easy, accessible tabbed content.
 - Alerts - Consistently display alert messages to user.
 - Image tag - Providing automatic broken image handling and optional `object-fit` options.
-- Summary / Details - A flexible component to accessibly show a summary and expandable content, which can be used for things like FAQs, but also for floating drop-down menus such as user accounts.
 - Progress bar - Given a current value and a maximum value, show an accessible, simple progress meter.
 - Form wrapper - Handling communication between individual form fields and a parent form, collating all responses into one object, providing an accessible error summary based on validation configuration, and more.
 - Data table - Providing built-in options for searching, sorting, pagination, filtering, and custom display of any data in a table.